Menu

 We tackle any misconceptions as they arise by revisiting frequently, pre teaching and a “Keep up not Catch up “intervention policy.

-To support our CPA approach to learning we have a rich supply of manipulatives such as 10’s frames, deinnes, numicon, counters and bead strings.
-These are carefully chosen to support each topic in order for all children to be able to ‘do’ the maths, before recording it.
+To support our CPA approach to learning we have a rich supply of manipulatives such as 10’s frames, deines, numicon, counters and bead strings.
+These are carefully chosen to support the learning in order for all children to be able to ‘do’ the maths, before recording it.
 This supports inclusivity as children are always able to access the learning at their own level.
 We ensure plenty of practical maths is included in our timetable and get outside as much as we can to allow children to learn in different contexts, have memorable experiences and really enjoy their maths.
 We learn our maths in different ways, sometimes working in groups to promote collaboration, sometimes working independently.

 To develop all our children into mathematical thinkers we regularly ask the children to problem solve and think about mathematical questions that have more than one answer to promote creativity.
 We provide our children with the mathematical language skills, both orally and on our maths displays, so they can discuss the maths they are doing and can be supported in taking their ideas further.
 The adults in class use a set of school wide ‘key questions’ to develop and deepen each child’s understanding of the key concepts in maths.